canercetin-randomguy/web-scraping-chromedp/README.md

 ~~1- Integrate the broken link finder with the website.~~

-2- After integrating, let users download .xlsx, .csv, .txt of the results, etc. This is probably hardest part.
+~~2- After integrating, let users download .xlsx, .csv, .txt of the results, etc. This is probably hardest part.
 Yeah this is hardest part.
-UUUUUUUUUUUURGH.
+UUUUUUUUUUUURGH.~~

+2.25 Do more formats, .xlsx etc.

-2.5 - Make a small dashboard for the results, slap a refresh button.
+~~2.5 - Make a small dashboard for the results, slap a refresh button.
 Go-app may be used for WASM, but it would make things far, far more and unnecessarily complicated.
-So just refresh the page whatever, I am not a frontend dude.
+So just refresh the page whatever, I am not a frontend dude.~~ a primitive HTML page is slapped together.

 ~~2.75 - dont use js~~ too late, there is small scripts in page HTMLs. sorry.